ryancluff/Truenas-Scale-Python-Tool/README.md

-# Truenas Scale Setup Python Library
+# Truenas Scale Python Tool

-A simple Python library to automate the setup of Truenas Scale instances using the websocket.
+A simple Python tool to automate the setup of Truenas Scale instances using the websocket.